quadratech188/BeamNGBlenderAddon/README.md

 Vehicle Type: the internal name of the vehicle, name of the folder

-Share Identical Materials: Use the same material whenever possible, reduce file size
+Share Identical Materials: Use the same material whenever possible, NOT FULLY IMPLEMENTED YET

 When you press 'Import new model', all the meshes will be put into a collection.